pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 ## Horace installation in ISIS

-Common path `/usr/local/mprogs/Users` is added to the search path of all MATLAB sessions available to users.
+Common path `/usr/local/mprogs/Users` is added to the search path of all MATLAB sessions available to users processing the results of inelastic neutron scattering experiments in ISIS.

 On the machines, managed by excitation group this is achieved by adding this path to the end of the `{MATLAB Installation Folder}/toolbox/local/pathdef.m` file, though recent iDAAaS virtual machines seems use different approach for adding this path to the MATLAB search path.

 This path contains Horace initialization script `horace_on.m` which, on execution, adds all necessary folders to MATLAB search path and initialize all other Horace variables necessary for Horace operations. (i.e. Horace configurations).
 This folder also contains the worker script, which invokes `horace_on` script and initializes Horace for all parallel MATLAB sessions.

-Administrative script (Horace developers do not have write access to it) `/var/daaas/dynamic/matlabsetup.m` is executed on start up of MATLAB user sessions and invokes `horace_on` for user sessions which are dedicated for using Horace.
+Administrative script (Horace developers do not have write access to it) `/var/daaas/dynamic/matlabsetup.m` is executed on start up of MATLAB user sessions of iDAAaS machines and invokes `horace_on` for user sessions dedicated for using Horace.

 ## Deploy Location